 God is not a person; God is the totality.
 God is existence, the totality of being.
 It is not that you have to pray to Him so that He can forgive, no. In your praying you are forgiven.
 The very prayer, the very recognition that you have been wrong and you recognize it and you repent, is enough.
 All that you have been up to then is wiped, washed.
 You are cleansed of it.
 The old is gone, the new is born.
 This is resurrection.

-Excerpt from Come Follow To You, V. 4, Chapter Eleven (previously titled Come Follow Me, V. 4)
+Excerpt from Come Follow To You, V. 4, Discourse #11 (previously titled Come Follow Me, V. 4)

 Copyright© OSHO International Foundation